aginglexicon/the-aging-lexicon/README.md

 The following resources were compiled by participants of the "Symposium on the Aging Lexicon" that took place in Basel, June 7-9, 2018 [website](https://psychologie.unibas.ch/de/fakultaet/abteilungen/cognitive-and-decision-sciences/the-aging-lexicon/).

 The listed resources are aimed to help future work aiming to understand adult age differences in the development of lexical and semantic knowledge.
-If you would like to provide additional links or materials please contact dirk.wulff@unibas.ch.

 ### Corpora
 - [Talk Bank](https://talkbank.org/): The goal of TalkBank is to foster fundamental research in the study of human communication.
 It contains a number of diverse speech and text corpora.
 Some are public and some require contacting TalkBank for permission.